EternalModz/CrEaTiiOn-Brotherhood-Theme-Library-NET/README.md

-# CrEaTiiOn-Brotherhood-Official-Theme-NET
+# CrEaTiiOn-Brotherhood-Theme-Library-NET
-This is the official Windows Forms theme for CrEaTiiOn Brotherhood &amp; the Zephyr League.
+This is the official Windows Forms theme for CrEaTiiOn Brotherhood &amp; the Crimson Modding Team.

 # What does the theme include?
 The theme includes many controls to make modern and fabulous-looking GUIs.
 Each component has been checked and tested for optimal performance.
 The theme includes over 50+ controls.
-Each one has been fine-tuned to match the color flow of CrEaTiiOn Brotherhood and the Zephyr League.
+Each one has been fine-tuned to match the color flow of CrEaTiiOn Brotherhood and the Crimson Modding Team.
 Different types of controls are sorted by name and have been categorized by visual appearance.

 # Coloring system
 - Our default accent color is red, ```RGB: 250, 36, 38```
-- For background colors, we use different shades of dark gray
+- For background colors, we use different shades of dark gray.
-- Text coloring is usualy white or something close to white
+- Text coloring is usually white or something close to it.

 # Updates and bugs
-The theme will be updated a lot in the future.
-Since it is in it’s early stages, there will be some inconsistencies and problems.
+The theme will be updated frequently in the future.
+Since it is in its early stages, there will be some inconsistencies and problems.
 Make sure to let me know if you have any questions or if you have any bugs to report.
-Also feel free to create a pull request if you'd like to help fix / improve the theme.
-There’s also a GitHub issues tab where you can request for bug fixes and give feedback.
+Also, feel free to create a pull request if you'd like to help fix/improve the theme.
+There’s also a GitHub issues tab where you can request bug fixes and give feedback.

 # Supported .NET versions
 The theme supports C# 9+.
 Any version of .NET that supports C# 9+ will work with the theme. .NET Core and .NET Standard 6.0+ versions also work well with the theme.
-For .NET Framework, the CPROJ file must be edited in order for the theme to work. .NET Framework does not support C# 9+ by default.
+For .NET Framework, the CPROJ file must be edited for the theme to work.
+The .NET Framework does not support C# 9+ by default.
 So the CPROJ file must be edited so that the solution supports higher versions of the language.

 Steps for updating the CPROJ file (for .NET Framework ONLY)